One Worldwide Plaza: Completion

 One Worldwide Plaza was topped-out with a ceremony on May 20, 1988, in which ironworkers inscribed their names on a beam that was then lifted to the roof.
 Work on the interior finishes began that month.
 The interior fit-out of Ogilvy's offices, originally slated to begin in April 1988, did not begin until that November.
 The completion of Worldwide Plaza was ultimately delayed by four months and exceeded the original budget by 10 percent.

 Most of the space at One Worldwide Plaza was leased even before the building was completed.
 In August 1988, the law firm Cravath, Swaine & Moore leased 370000 sqft in exchange for a 7 percent equity stake in Worldwide Plaza.
 The lease occurred at a time when the offices of all of Manhattan's accounting firms and corporate law firms were east of Sixth Avenue.
 The law firm's lease also stipulated that Zeckendorf buy and demolish an adult movie theater just north of One Worldwide Plaza.
 Cravath, Swaine & Moore and Ogilvy & Mather each had their own entrances and elevators, and the developers gave large "work letters" to both firms, compensating for the cost of interior furnishings.
 These two tenants alone accounted for 55 percent of the space.
-By early 1989, more than 90 percent of the space at One Worldwide Plaza had been leased, and 65 percent of the apartments had also been sold.
+By early 1989, more than 90 percent of the space at One Worldwide Plaza had been leased.
 Advertising agency N. W. Ayer & Son agreed to move into 335000 sqft at One Worldwide Plaza, and it also took an equity stake in the complex.
 Record label PolyGram had leased 120000 sqft.